Writer's Burnout: 6 Helpful Ways Any Writer Can Use to Overcome Burnout

 Have you ever started writing a book with a burst of energy and enthusiasm?
-Did you feel like your fingers were flying off the keyboards, and then somewhere in the manuscript…they stopped.
-Have you ever become a victim to writer’s burnout?
+For a time, your fingers were flying off the keyboards, and then somewhere in the manuscript…they stopped.
+Have you ever become a victim to writer's burnout?

 At some point in the writing process, every writer feels exhausted.

-It’s hard work writing a book, let alone working full time, caring for children or pets, and any other additional responsibility you have in life.
+It's hard work writing a book, let alone working full time, caring for children or pets, and any other additional responsibilities you have in daily life.

-Nothing is more frustrating than when, for one moment, you felt fully emersed in your story.
-The next day you’re tempted to give up on it altogether.
-You’re tired.
+Nothing is more frustrating than when, for one moment, you felt fully immersed in your story.
+The next day you're tempted to give up on it altogether.
+You're tired.
 You need a rest.

 First, this is normal.
 Second, you can overcome it!